 With its 173 million inhabitants, Nigeria is Africa’s most populated country and reflects the linguistic diversity of the continent as a whole.
 English being the official language, the country has ten major language groups, Hausa and Yoruba being the major players.

-Despite the masses of people speaking these languages, finding translators and voice over artist for related projects can still be like finding a needle in a haystack.
+Despite the masses of people speaking these languages, finding translators and voice over artists for related projects, especially when we need subtitles, can still be like finding a needle in a haystack.
 It also raises the question why these languages are largely unknown outside their linguistic circles.
 Yet, a language such as Dutch with its mere 23 million native speakers is known the world over.
 Or is my perception thwarted again?

 The top twenty list of language size – i.e. the number of people speaking a particular language – only features five European languages.
 Spanish being the most widely spoken European language – mainly spoken in Latin America – and the second biggest group in the world, after Chinese.
 It puts things in perspective.

-In the meantime I would appreciate it if more Yoruba, Hausa and Gujarati linguists would step into the light.
+In the meantime I would appreciate it if more Yoruba, Hausa and Gujarati linguists who can create subtitles would step into the light.